The U-Pass is your Saskatoon Transit bus pass. To find out bus schedules, what busses to take and where the bus stops are, use the Transit app.

 To use your U-Pass: Place your Student ID Card on the card reader when you enter the bus.

 As of Thursday morning, April 2, as a preventative measure to protect the health and safety of our community, Saskatoon Transit will no longer be coming onto USask campus until further notice.
 This applies to the transit stop in front of Place Riel.
 Please check the Saskatoon Transit website for up-to-date information on off-campus routes.

 Saskatoon Transit is Saskatoon’s public bus transportation service provider.
-For information about routes, schedules and fares visit transit.saskatoon.ca.
+For information about university routes, schedules and fares, visit saskatoontransit.ca.

-Bus route maps are available at the front doors of Upper Place Riel, facing the transit hub.
+Bus route maps are available online or at the front doors of Upper Place Riel, facing the transit hub.

-Students living in Voyageur Place, College Quarter, Graduate House and McEown Park residence buildings cannot apply online, but can apply by contacting Parking and Transportation Services after they have completed the Residence Agreement for the fall.
+Students living in Voyageur Place, College Quarter, Graduate House and McEown Park residence buildings can apply and pay online through the room selection process in May, and passes can be picked up at the Office of Parking and Transportation Services.

 While we suggest that you obtain an international driver’s license before coming to Canada, international students with a study permit and a valid driver’s license from their home country can drive in Saskatchewan.
 Your license must be in English or accompanied by an official translation.

-For those looking for added bike security, the university also has a limited number of bike lockers available for rent.
-Please contact Parking and Transportation Services for more details.
+For those looking for added bike security, we have bike storage locations and also a number of bike lockers available for rent.

 With a valid student card, bike tool kits and supplies for minor repairs can be rented from the Physical Activity Complex Equipment Room during PAC hours.
 The USSU also has a bike repair stand with a limited number of tools installed outside of the Arts Building.